 On completion of the four-week course learners can upgrade their qualification for £59 to receive a Certificate of Achievement and progress to other programmes.

-Managing Public Money starts on 11 September 2017.
+Managing Public Money starts on 11 September 2017, with two further start dates of 5 February 2018 and 12 September 2018.
 To find out more and to sign up please go to the FutureLearn website.

 Explore our qualifications and courses by requesting one of our prospectuses today.Request prospectus